jhpyle/docassemble/demo.md

 question: Were you injured?
 decoration: injury
 yesno: client_has_injury
+help:
-help: |
+  content: |
     An injury can take many forms.
 It can be a physical injury or a purely financial injury.
+  audio: schumann-clip-3.mp3
 progress: 50
 ---
 question: |